GrandeAnde/Portfolio/DoD Cert Install/README.md

 This was certainly an eye opener in terms of understanding the evolution of scripting automation.
 Not all command line tools play well with PowerShell, presumably because of its more object oriented nature.
 Furthermore, the chain of trust that is established in iDoD provided ir4 files were difficult to work with at first, and required an understanding of modern chain if trust solutions and encoding.

-While this project may not be flashy, it taught us a lot about how the DoD secures it's infrastrcture, maintains a high level of trust, and prevents unauthorized access in a very real and operational way.
-Ideally, this tool would be made in modern Powershell, but for now, a simple bat file provides a very real and reliable solutions.
+While this project may not be flashy, it taught us a lot about how the DoD secures its infrastrcture, maintains a high level of trust, and prevents unauthorized access in a very real and operational way.
+Ideally, this tool would be made in modern PowerShell, but for now, a simple bat file provides a very real and reliable solutions.

+Ultimately, this automation script achieved the following:
+* Reduced the risk of expired or missing DoD certificates across all endpoints.
+* Improved the integrity and availability of critical DoD communications reliant on updated PKI.
+* Enhanced logging capabilities, providing verifiable evidence of certificate installations, which led to improve compliance posture.

 ![DoD PKI Architecture](https://github.com/GrandeAnde/Portfolio/blob/main/DoD%20Cert%20Install/Docs/DoD_PKI.jpg)